25 Labels in Your Negative Self Talk

 How to Turn the Situation Around

-Here are some ways that you can turn the situation around if you are using the following negative labels on yourself:
+Here are some ways that you can turn the situation around if you are using the following labels in your negative self talk…

 1. “Failure”, “Loser”.
 It will help if you can alter your perception of things.
 Life is a journey, with a series of adventures.
 In some of these adventures, you do better than others and in others, you do not do as well.
 You have not actually failed or lost if you have not given up.
 You also need to learn how to enjoy the journey in the meantime, instead of being too quick to condemn yourself.